RyanAngus/etch-a-sketch/README.md

 This is an etch-a-sketch app I made based on the tutorial at wesbos.com.
-My app includes a button to toggle the color of the line from black to random.
+My app includes buttons to toggle the color of the line from black, to color, to random.